SF Fire Credit Union Platinum Visa Credit Card

 How They Work

 Chip-enabled cards contain encrypted information that make it difficult for the card to be counterfeited.
 At merchants using chip card terminals, the card and terminal work together to add an additional layer of security to the transaction.
-Please take a look at the following video for a great explanation of how chip cards work:

 We’ve prepared a list of frequently asked questions about our new chip-enabled cards.
 As always, if you have any questions or concerns, simply contact us via Web Chat, by phone, or at one of our branches!